 There have only been three players in my rankings to grace the number 1 spot.
 Wiktoria Sikorska has always held the women’s number 1 spot, while Alan Łyszczarczyk and Paweł Zygmunt finished first on the men’s side.
 This year that number will remain the same as Zygmunt has retained his top spot.

-Players had to be under the age of 23 and at least 16-years-old on June 30th, 2021.
+Players had to be under the age of 23 and at least 16 years old on June 1st, 2022.
 We are only judging play that occurred before that date as well.
 Players are evaluated based on a combination of career history, current play, and potential.
-Players must have played at least five hockey games to be considered.
+Skaters must have played at least five games to be considered.
 While most of the ranking is my opinion, numerous Polish hockey people contributed their thoughts on players.
-One hundred forty-five players were considered for the list and reviewed.
+169 players were considered for the list and reviewed.
 Eighty players received a ranking.
-Players 80-51 will be revealed at the end of the series in the breakdown article.
-Only the top 50 players receive a report.